pkholland/anon/README.md

 the pipe could be set non-blocking, and since it has a finite internal size, if `new_connections_loop` gets too far in front of `process_connections_loop` the `write` call will fail with errno set to EAGAIN.
-And this can serve as a very natural way for a consumer of requests to signal to the producer that it needs to slow down.
+And this can serve as a natural way for a consumer of requests to signal to the producer that it needs to slow down.
+The consumer doesn't need to do anything at all.
+The fact that it is unable to read fast enough causes the producer to be unable to continue writing.

-Even without setting the pipe to be non-blocking, using a pipe with small-ish, finite capacity will cause `new_connections_loop` to *block* inside of its `write` call, which will keep it being able to call `accept` again, which then keeps client machines from being able to connect and send new requests.
+Even without setting the pipe to be non-blocking, using a pipe with a small-ish, finite capacity will cause `new_connections_loop` to *block* inside of its `write` call, which will keep it being able to call `accept` again.
+This would then keeps client machines from being able to connect and send new requests.
-This can create a kind of "back pressure" that `process_connections_loop` can assert on the entire Service.
-But having client machines fail to connect without any understanding of why makes it hard to get those client machines working correctly.
+That creates a kind of speed gate that `process_connections_loop` can assert on the entire Service.
+But having client machines fail to connect without understanding why makes it hard to get those client machines working correctly.
 So a basic principle of Anon is to propogate the EAGAIN concept through the entire Service.

-In the Anon design `new_connections_loop` does use a non-blocking pipe, and so sees that it has gotten too far ahead of `process_connections_loop` (because it sees errno as EAGAIN) and can then enter a state where further accept calls are immediately replied with a kind of EAGAIN message and then shut down.
-That distributes the EAGAIN processing throughout the entire service -- thus the name Anon for this project.
+In the Anon design `new_connections_loop` does use a non-blocking pipe, and so sees that it has gotten too far ahead of `process_connections_loop`.
+It can then enter a state where further `accept` calls are immediately replied with a kind of EAGAIN message and then shut down.
+That distributes the EAGAIN processing throughout the entire service -- thus the name Anon for the project.

-Conveniently, EAGAIN is errno 11, letting me tie the name to the other goal of a server design that is as efficient as the machine allows.
-A second piece of Anon is to provide a design that makes good use of Linux's event dispatching mechanism "epoll" and then provide a platform where all request processing can be done free of any blocking operations.
+Conveniently, EAGAIN is errno 11, letting me also tie the name to the other goal of maximum efficiency.
+A second piece of Anon is to provide a design that makes good use of Linux's event dispatching mechanism "epoll".
+It provides a platform where all request processing can be done free of any blocking operations.
 In fact, the goal is to allow Anon servers to run in a model where the number of os threads running is equal to the number of CPU cores.
 In this model, each request is handled by user-level threads (fibers) and fiber scheduling is driven by Linux's epoll event dispatching mechanism.